AlirezaHadian/DnsChanger/README.md

 - ⚡ **One-click DNS switching**, with all providers (built-in and user-added) stored in SQLite and managed from a single list — add, apply, or delete any entry
 - 🔍 **Automatic adapter detection** — finds the active Wi-Fi/Ethernet interface, no manual setup
-- 🛠 **Custom automatic diagnostics engine** — checks the connection layer by layer (adapter → gateway → raw internet → DNS resolution), attempts an adapter restart if the router is unreachable, tests multiple domains to avoid false positives from a single filtered host, and falls back through several known-good DNS providers automatically — built from scratch rather than shelling out to Windows' own troubleshooter
+- 🛠 **Custom automatic diagnostics engine** — checks the connection layer by layer (adapter → gateway → raw internet → DNS resolution), tests multiple domains to avoid false positives from a single filtered host, falls back through several known-good DNS providers automatically, and retries an adapter restart if the router is unreachable — built from scratch rather than shelling out to Windows' own troubleshooter
-- 🧹 **One-click DNS cache flush and adapter restart**
+- 📶 **Per-server ping check** and **live Wi-Fi network scanning** (signal strength, security type)
+- 🚀 **Real speed test** — download, upload, ping, and jitter, streamed live with an animated gauge and a rolling fluctuation chart, plus automatic data-center detection
+- 📜 **Full activity log** — every DNS change, cache flush, adapter restart, and diagnostic run is recorded and viewable, with a one-click clear
-- 🎨 **Dark/light theme with 7 selectable accent colors**, persisted across restarts
+- 🎨 **Dark/light theme with 7 selectable accent colors**, persisted across restarts, plus custom-styled dialogs to match (no default Windows message boxes)
 - 🧭 **Multi-page navigation UI** (DNS, Troubleshoot, Speed Test, Wi-Fi, History, Settings) with a right-to-left Persian interface
+- 🖥 **System tray integration** — closes to the tray instead of quitting, quick access from a tray context menu
 - 🔐 **Administrator-privilege detection** before any network change is applied

 ### Coming soon
-- [ ] DNS change history log (SQLite-backed)
-- [ ] Per-server ping/latency check
-- [ ] Real download/upload/ping speed test
-- [ ] Live Wi-Fi network scanning and connect
+- [ ] Connecting to Wi-Fi networks (scanning is live; connecting, including password entry, is next)
 - [ ] Full UI localization (Persian/English toggle)
 - [ ] Unit test coverage for the service layer
 - [ ] Android companion app (.NET MAUI)